AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/purchase-order/index.md

 # Purchase orders (B2B)

-When B2B of Adobe Commerce is installed and purchase orders are activated for a company account, all orders are automatically created as purchase orders.
+When B2B for Adobe Commerce is installed and purchase orders are activated for a company account, all orders are automatically created as purchase orders.
 Company users with the required permissions can create, edit, and delete their own purchase orders as well as those created by subordinate users.

 Adobe Commerce provides multiple mutations that define and manage purchase orders.
 However, there are no top-level queries that return lists of purchase orders or purchase order details.
 The [`customer` query](../../customer/queries/customer.md) now returns details about purchase orders.